 When I actually tested the Beats Fit Pro, I was pleasantly surprised to get a full 7 hours and 2 minutes of playtime on one charge.
 I had music running constantly at a listenable volume with ANC and transparency modes turned off.
 And, once the charging case fully restored the earbuds, it had 2 full charges left.
 That means you’ll end up with 28 hours of playtime without ANC and 24 with it on.
 While that doesn’t blow the competition out of the water, those numbers are hard to beat.

 Additionally, like many other new wireless peripherals, you’ll find fast charging among its many features, which Beats calls “Fast Fuel.”
 If you’ve completely run down the battery, you can get an hour of playback from just five minutes of charging.

-If you’re not be ready to pay $200/£200 for a pair of earbuds, the Beats Studio Buds might be the way to go.
-While the Fit Pro have better implementation of the transparency mode as well as better battery life, the Studio Buds are still an excellent sounding pair of earbuds that work well for the gym.
-You’ll find them just as sweat resistant, with excellent sound, and a decent feature set for $150.
+If you’re not ready to pay $200/£200 for a pair of earbuds, the Beats Studio Buds might be the way to go.
+While the Fit Pro have a better implementation of the transparency mode as well as better battery life, the Studio Buds are still an excellent sounding pair of earbuds that work well for the gym.
+You’ll find them just as sweat-resistant, with excellent sound, and a decent feature set for $150.

 If you’re ready to splurge, the Bang & Olufsen Beoplay E8 Sport will set you back $350 / £300 / AU$500, but they sound phenomenal.
 They may not come with active noise cancellation like the Beats Fit Pro, but their transparency mode is well executed, and they come with the kind of features you need in the gym or on a run.